kyma-project/kyma/docs/application-connector/06-01-application.md

 >**NOTE:** The name of the Application must consist of lower case alphanumeric characters, `-` or `.`, and start and end with an alphanumeric character.

+>**NOTE:** In case the Application name contains `-` or `.`, the underlying Eventing services will use a clean name with alphanumeric characters only.
+(For example, `system-prod` will become `systemprod`).
+>
+> This could lead to a naming collision.
+For example, both `system-prod` and `systemprod` will become `systemprod`.
+>
+> A solution for this is to provide an `application-type` label (with alphanumeric characters only) which will be used by the Eventing services instead of the Application name.
+In case the `application-type` label also contains `-` or `.`, the underlying Eventing services will clean it and use the cleaned label.

 ```yaml
 apiVersion: applicationconnector.kyma-project.io/v1alpha1
 kind: Application